hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 #### Terraform Enterprise Servers (VMware Virtual Machine)

-Through deployment of two virtual machines in different ESX clusters, the Terraform Enterprise Reference Architecture is designed to provide improved availability and reliability.
+Through deployment of two virtual machines in different ESXi clusters, the Terraform Enterprise Reference Architecture is designed to provide improved availability and reliability.
 Should the *TFE-main* server fail, it can be recovered, or traffic can be routed to the *TFE-standby* server to